Elements of a CTA Document

 Duration of Arrangement

-The duration of the team arrangement must be specified, including any options and and an explanation of how the options will work.
+The duration of the team arrangement must be specified, including any options and an explanation of how the options will work.

 Terms of Arrangement